Law of Thailand: Petty patents

 A petty patent (known as a utility model in other countries) can be granted if an invention does not involve an inventive step, but is capable of industrial application.
 Unlike an invention patent, a petty patent has an exclusivity term of 10 years with an initial patent protection period of six years and two possible extensions of two years each.

 A petty patent is suitable for a new invention which would qualify for an invention patent except that it has no strong, technical innovative step.
 To be more specific, petty patents have been widely used among Thai companies, especially for manufacturing companies and inventors of less complicated inventions.
 This is because the petty patent has relatively simple criteria.

 Design patents

-A design patent is granted based on the ornamental aspects or aesthetics of an product, including features pertaining to its shape, configuration, or pattern.
+A design patent is granted based on the ornamental aspects or aesthetics of a product, including features pertaining to its shape, configuration, or pattern.
 For example, it may be granted for new qualifying three-dimensional designs or two-dimensional designs.
 The length of patent protection is 10 years from registration date.
 Unlike an invention patent, the main benefit of a design patent is the less stringent requirements as it requires only novelty and capability of industrial application.

 In Thailand, design patents are popular in design-heavy industries such as car manufacturers, beverage companies, and furniture designers.